Diabetes symptoms: When diabetes symptoms are a concern

 Tingling hands and feet

-Excess sugar in your blood can lead to nerve damage.
-You may notice tingling and loss of sensation in your hands and feet, as well as burning pain in your arms, hands, legs and feet.
+Too much glucose in your blood can affect the function of your nerves.
+You may notice tingling and loss of sensation (numbness) in your hands and feet, as well as burning pain in your arms, hands, legs and feet.

 Red, swollen, tender gums